 We have all smelled the humid, backwater smell and seen those awful spots that mold creates when it proliferates.
 Rainy seasons, water leaks, badly-dried floods are all perfect opportunities for this fungus to grow.
 Unfortunately, there’s much more to worry about than just the stench and those dark grey spots on surfaces.
 Mold can affect both your house and your health if you allow it to.

-The consequences of unclean indoor air
+The consequences of mold exposure

 Depending on the type, mold spores can cause a variety of health problems.
 While some individuals may not develop any reactions to mold spores, a lot of people experience symptoms ranging from relatively minor allergic responses to severe reactions and health complications that may endanger their life.

 Mold spores act as allergens, which are irritants and produce potential toxins.
 Sensitive people might experience symptoms such as coughing, wheezing, nasal congestion, sore throat, itchy skin or red eyes.
 People with allergies, and especially asthma, may experience health complications so violent as to cause obstruction of the airway.
 These symptoms increase with exposure, notably amongst occupational settings, and workers may even develop fever or shortness of breath, which makes every task they perform harder and more exhausting.
-Individuals with immune suppression and underlying lung diseases have increased risk of fungal lung infections, which can be very severe under these circumstances.
+Individuals with immune suppression and underlying lung diseases have an increased risk of fungal lung infections, which can be very severe under these circumstances.

 One can never truly “remove mold” because mold spores are microscopic, and they are everywhere, surrounding us at every turn.
 They can also be carried indoors by sticking to our clothing and attached to pets’ fur.
 They can easily travel through open windows, doors, or even through our HVAC units, invading both indoor and outdoor spaces without prejudice.
 It is when moisture is introduced into the equation that mold really thrives, quickly spreading into colonies and multiplying in a variety of surfaces such as wood, ceiling tiles, paper or cardboard, as well as house materials like paint, wallpaper, carpets, upholstery and others.